NEBRASKA at MICHIGAN

 Noting the Nebraska Cornhuskers

-- Nebraska currently has 175 consecutive sellouts at the NU Coliseum, the longest sellout streak across all NCAA women's athletics.
-The Huskers averaged 4,522 fans per home contest last season.
+• Nebraska carries a streak of 188 consecutive sellouts into this weekend, the longest sellout streak across all NCAA women’s athletics.
+The Huskers averaged 4,287 fans per home contest last season at the NU Coliseum.

 AVCA All-America Certificates